Health Care Glossary of Terms

 Catastrophic Plan A health plan that has a lower premium than other health plans, but has a high deductible.
-It usually doesn't provide coverage for a lot of services that other plans typically cover.
+It usually doesn’t provide coverage for a lot of services that other plans typically cover.
 It is designed to provide a kind of “safety net” coverage in case you have an accident or serious illness.
-Get Covered Illinois, the Official Health Marketplace of Illinois, offers a catastrophic health plan option for people under 30 and to some low-income people.
+The Health Insurance Marketplace offers a catastrophic health plan option for people under 30 and to some people with low incomes.

 Claim An itemized bill for services that have been provided to a plan member, spouse or dependent.

 Coinsurance Your share of the costs of a covered health care service—usually a percentage of an eligible expense.
 For example, you may pay 20% of an allowed service while your plan pays 80%.

 Copayment A fixed dollar amount you are required to pay for a covered service at the time you receive care.

 Cost-Sharing Assistance Federal funds available for eligible people to help reduce health insurance out-of-pocket costs such as deductibles, coinsurance or copayments.

 Covered Person All persons covered under the policy.